LunaSare/spring2023-data-science/assignments/week4_activities.md

 <!-- with all the species that are dispersed by lemurs and have a fruit length > 8 mm.
 Make sure to save the file to the `data` folder. -->
 <!-- * Plot the average fruit length per seed size category using (A) all the data, and (B) the lemur subset data -->

+> **Group activity: absolute and relative paths**
+>
+> - The goals of this activity are:
+>   - To reinforce usage of absolute and relative paths.

+1. For this activity we will use a section of the code from the previous activity.
+2. Go into groups and compare the paths you used to save the subsets of `data_table` in the `data` folder, and answer:
+  - Did you use relative or absolute paths?
+  - If you all used the absolute path to save any CSV file, what does the path look like?
+Do you all have the same path?
+What are the differences?
+  - If you all used relative paths to save any of your CSV files, what does the path look like?
+Do you all have the same path?
+What are the differences?
+3. Create a script called `paths.R` and write the code to:
+  - Write the `data_table` object as a CSV file in your computer's home directory using an absolute path and a relative path.
+  - Write the `data_table` object as a CSV file in your project's home directory using an absolute path and a relative path.

 ---
 ---